grasmash/composer-scaffold/README.md

 ## Related Plugins

+### drupal-composer/drupal-scaffold

 Previous versions of drupal-scaffold (see community project, [drupal-composer/drupal-scaffold](https://github.com/drupal-composer/drupal-project)) downloaded each scaffold file directly from its distribution server (e.g. `https://cgit.drupalcode.org`) to the desired destination directory.
+This was necessary, because there was no subtree split of the scaffold files available.
+Copying the scaffold assets from projects already downloaded by Composer is more effective, as downloading and unpacking archive files is more efficient than downloading each scaffold file individually.

+### composer/installers

+The [composer/installers](https://github.com/composer/installers) plugin is similar to this plugin in that it allows dependencies to be installed in locations other than the `vendor` directory.
+However, Composer and the `composer/installers` plugin have a limitation that one project cannot be moved inside of another project.
+Therefore, if you use `composer/installers` to place Drupal modules inside the directory `web/modules/contrib`, then you cannot also use `composer/installers` to place files such as `index.php` and `robots.txt` into the `web` directory.
+The drupal-scaffold plugin was created to work around this limitation.